waypost-io/flag-provider-service/README.md

 # navigator
-Navigator is a server that accepts SSE connections to serve real-time feature flag updates to clients using waypost SDKs.
-Navigator stays up to date by recieving webhooks from the Waypost Feature Flag managment application.
+Flag-provider-service is an express app that accepts SSE connections to serve real-time feature flag updates to clients using waypost SDKs.
+Flag-provider-service stays up to date by recieving webhooks from the Waypost Feature Flag managment application.